hanjingo/doc/ALGO/search.md

 ![binary_search_example](res/binary_search_example.png)

-We first initialize pointers $i = 0$ and $j = n - 1$, pointing to the first and last elements of the array respectively, representing the search interval $[0, n - 1]$.
+We first initialize pointers $i = 0$ and $j = n - 1$, pointing to the first and last elements of the array, respectively, representing the search interval $[0, n - 1]$.
 Note that square brackets denote a closed interval, which includes the boundary values themselves.

 Next, perform the following two steps in a loop: